14 Company 20 November 1917

 The 6 Gordon's war Diary indicates they were 200 yards behind the tanks when the tanks crossed the ridgeline.
 (W1.6 Gord)

-As the tanks crossed the skyline they were knocked out by direct fire from field guns that had survived the artillery bombardment (OH).
+As the tanks crossed the skyline, they were knocked out by direct fire from field guns that had survived the artillery bombardment.
+(OH p58).

-The Gordons’ War Diary states the tanks were stopped before they entered the wire and thus the wire was not sufficiently crushed to allow the infantries advance (W1.6 Gord).
-This is contradicted by the presences of E23 Egbert II close to the battery.
-It may also be contradicted by the account of E20 Effie and E2 Earwig's destruction in February that indicated they were close to a trench, this is presumably the Hindenburg support line, though it may be a trench dug later by the British, (see aftermath for reference).
+On the right the Gordons’ War Diary states the tanks were stopped before they entered the wire and thus the wire was not sufficiently crushed to allow the infantries advance (W1.6 Gord).
+Some of the tanks may have moved through the wire as E23 Egbert II was close to the battery.

 The Gordons withdrew into Station Alley and the Sunken Ribecourt to Flesquieres road.
 They then advanced up Station Alley; found it did not connect to the Hindenburg support line but managed to get one platoon across the open and secured part of the Hindenburg support line.
 They were unable to advance further as the line was not dug throughout its length, and they were being fired on from Flesquieres trench and wood.
 They were able silence the battery in L14c and L13d with LG and rifle fire.
 The Gordons captured two abandoned guns from this battery when they advanced on the 21st.
 (W1.6 Gord).